 Ever-graceful and mesmerizing, the Greater Flamingo prefers the mudflats and coastal lagoons of temperate and warm environment.
 It is the first filter feeder on the Planet Zoo animal list, using its beak to stir out mud and filter algae, seeds and invertebrates.

 A mid-sized New World lizard, the Green Iguana uses head bobs and dewlaps as means of communicating with other iguanas.
 It was announced as one of Planet Zoo's Exhibit Animals on World Lizard Day.

-Hailing from the Asian subcontinent, the Indian Rhinoceros is one of the herbivores in Planet Zoo.
+Hailing from the Asian subcontinent, the Indian Rhinoceros is yet another herbivore on the list of animals found in Planet Zoo.
 While both male and female adults boast the single horn, newborn young do not have it, as it takes time to grow.

 The Komodo Dragon is the largest living species of lizard, able to grow up to 3 meters in length.
 In Planet Zoo, it is one of three animals exclusive to the Deluxe Edition.

 The first amphibian revealed to be part of Planet Zoo's list of animals, the Lehmann's Poison Frog is found in a small area of Colombia, primarily feeding on small insects.

 Lesser Antilean Iguana

 The Lesser Antilean Iguana is the sister species of the Green Iguana, both being featured in Planet Zoo as part of its roster of herbivores.
 It can be distinguished by its predominantly grey color, green belly and white scales found around the jaw.

 Mandrills used to be put in the same category as baboons, however, that's no longer the case.
 Hailing from areas such as Cameroon, Gabon and Congo, these primates live in tropical forests and prefer large groups.